panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 The plain object enum buys with its simplicity: just define an object with keys and values, and the enum is ready.

-### Pros and cons

-In a large codebase, somebody might accidentally modify the enum object, and this will affect the runtime of the application.
+But in a large codebase somebody might accidentally modify the enum object, and this will affect the runtime of the application.

 ```javascript
 const Sizes = {